luccareinehr/clang-format-action/README.md

 This project can be used to run clang-format on every push using Github actions.
 Uses ~~Microsoft~~ **.clang-format file** codestyle by default.

-**Clang-Format runs in the branch that triggers the action (in the code below, it's always the master branch)** **It also doesn't format files in the components/ directory.**
+**Clang-Format runs in the branch that triggers the action (in the code below, it's always the master branch).**

+**It also doesn't format files in the components/ directory.**

 ## Usage